Find food that fits your pet’s needs

 One of the more common complaints vets hear from cat parents is that their cat has a sensitive stomach and vomits — maybe once a week, maybe twice a week, but always on the carpet (or somewhere else that's hard to wash).
-Even though chronic and intermittent vomiting can happen regularly, it is never normal, even if there is plant material or a hairball in the puddle on the floor.
+Even though digestive upset in some cats can happen regularly, it is never normal, even if there is plant material or a hairball in the puddle on the floor.

 Easily Digestible Foods

-Unlike an intolerance, a food allergy can affect both the gut and the skin, and is an abnormal immune response to an otherwise safe ingredient.
-Cat allergies are usually to a protein source such as fish or chicken.
-Cats most commonly develop food allergies between the ages of 2 and 6, and must be repeatedly exposed to the offending allergen (for example, by eating it every day) to develop signs of a problem.
+A food allergy is the result of an abnormal immune reaction to an ingested food.
+Luckily, food allergies are uncommon in cats.
+They can develop at any age but the pet must be repeatedly exposed to the offending allergen (for example, by eating it every day) to develop signs of a problem.
 Those signs can include vomiting, diarrhea, flatulence, loss of appetite, itchy skin, hair loss or reddened skin.
 If your pet shows any of these signs, it is time to visit your veterinarian.

 True food allergies are rare in cats.
-But, believe it or not, grains such as corn are not the most common causes.
-If you've ever wrongly suspected your kitty may be reacting to an ingredient, however, you're not alone: Veterinary Pratice News writes that most "food allergies" are misdiagnosed by concerned pet parents during a simple stomach upset.
-According to Tufts University Cummings Veterinary Medical Center, the most common reported allergies for cats and dogs are chicken, beef, dairy, and eggs (and fish for cats).
+But, believe it or not, beef, dairy are the most common causes.
+If you've ever suspected your kitty may be reacting to an ingredient, you're not alone: Veterinary Practice News writes that most "food allergies" are misdiagnosed by concerned pet parents during a simple stomach upset.

 What to Do About Food Allergies

 The only way to accurately diagnose food allergy is with a strict diet trial.
 Food trials should be conducted with therapeutic foods specifically designed for this purpose.
 We will discuss what makes these therapeutic foods so special in just a minute.
 Limited-ingredient wellness foods found at the pet store should not be used.
-Proper food trials will take about 10–12 weeks in which your cat must eat her new food and nothing else — no treats, no scrambled eggs and no kitty toothpaste, unless it is cleared by your vet.
+Proper food trials will take about 10–12 weeks and your cat must eat the new food and nothing else — no treats, no scrambled eggs and no kitty toothpaste, unless it is cleared by your vet.
 If your cat has a true food allergy, then any sensitive stomach issues should clear up in 2 to 4 weeks.
-External symptoms like itchy skin will take longer to resolve.
-A minimum 12-week meal trial is recommended for skin issues because it takes that long for a cat to grow a new outer layer of skin cells (human skin takes about 39 days to turn over, according to Business Insider).
-If you have been religious about your diet trial but your cat is still having problems, then the issue isn't a food allergy and it's time to check for other conditions.
+Symptoms like itchy skin will take longer to resolve.
+If you have been religious about your food trial but your cat is still having problems, then the issue is unlikely to be a food allergy and your veterinarian may recommend additional testing to assess other causes.